Ends 17 February 2019

 Prizes are awarded on the day to the first, second and third male and female finishers and the winner of each age category (UK Athletics age categories) receives a cash prize.

-In addition to the cash prizes all runners who complete all five races will receive a Tempo Events hoody (or is it a hoody!?) at the end of the final round in February.
-If you suffer an injury, for one of the races you can still qualify by marshalling for us at that race.
+In addition to the cash prizes all runners who complete all five races will receive a Tempo Events memento at the end of the final round in February.
+If you suffer an injury, for one of the races you can still qualify by marshaling for us at that race.
 If you find yourself injured please let us know before the race so we know who is coming to marshal.
+You cannot get someone else to run in your place if you’re unable to run and still claim your series prize.

 Courtesy of one of the country’s highest quality hoteliers – Hand Picked Hotels have kindly provided the Series prize for the fifth year in a row.
 The prize includes bed and breakfast for two people at any one of their 20 hotels around the country.
 Great for repaying partners and loved ones for putting up with you heading out the door for yet another training run, this fantastic prize is for top placed man, top placed lady and their respective partners.